 According the U.S. Transportation Department and the Association of American Railroads, railroad oil trains are to slow down from 50 miles per hour to 40 miles per hour through major cities, inspect tracks more often, and bolster emergency response planning along routes with trains carrying up to three million gallons of crude oil.
-This is a safety precaution following the United States oil boom, along with recent oil spill events occuring across the nation.
+This is a safety precaution following the United States oil boom, along with recent oil spill events occurring across the nation.

 Contact our Baton Rouge oilfield contamination lawyers if you have suffered an injury or losses due to an oil spill for a free case evaluation.